msuchane/flac2m/README.md

 ## flac2m (Flac to Many): A Music Library Converter ##

-flac2m is a command-line tool written in Python that converts FLAC music files into a lossless format, preserving the directory structure.
+flac2m is a command-line tool written in Python that converts FLAC music files into a lossy format, preserving the original directory structure.

 ### Usage ###